Orihime Inoue: Character outline

 Orihime is politely kind.
 She comes off as naïve and rather clueless, which is at odds with her exceptionally high marks in school.
 Her cooking style can be described as very bad, disgusting, or more often strange to the point that aside from Rangiku Matsumoto, no one would think it delectable, and is one of the running jokes in the series.
 Orihime has a tendency to rush into situations without thinking, sometimes leading to embarrassing or even dangerous consequences.
 She tends to have an overactive imagination and gets carried away thinking of implausible scenarios, such as initially fantasizing a date with Ichigo, later ending into her becoming a boxing champion prior to being shot.
 Her hair is worn long in honor of the promise Tatsuki Arisawa once made to protect her.

 Orihime experiences most feelings, which leads her to be jealous of the relationship that Ichigo and Rukia Kuchiki share despite her friendship and admiration of both of them.
 Through her expanding role in the manga, Orihime was happier and goofier at the start of the series, but later arcs deal with her feelings of inadequacy and inner turmoils.
 Orihime lives by herself in Karakura Town, where the story takes place, and is supported by her distant aunt provided that she continuously obtain good marks in school, which she does.
 She and her brother Sora were raised by parents who treated them poorly.
-When Sora turned eighteen, he ran away with Orihime, who was three years old, and raised her since.
-For nine years, the siblings lived in harmony, until Sora died in a car accident.
+When Sora turned eighteen, he ran away with Orihime, who was three year old, and raised her since.
+For nine years, the siblings lived in harmony, until Sora died in a car accident, leaving Orihime orphan.

 Appearances

 In Bleach

 Orihime first appears in Bleach pilot chapter that Kubo submitted to Weekly Shōnen Jump.
 She is a teenager who attends Karakura High School and Ichigo's friend.
 After Ichigo gains the powers of a Soul Reaper, his interactions with Orihime begin to have unforeseen side effects.
 Orihime become spiritually aware after being saved by Ichigo from Acidwire, her late brother turned into a hollow.
 The hollow attacks Karakura High School, but Orihime uses her own power Shun Shun Rikka to save Tatsuki Arisawa.
-After Rukia Kuchiki is taken back to the Soul Society to be executed, Orihime joins Ichigo with Uryū Ishida, Yasutora Sado and Yoruichi Shihoin, in an effort to save her.
+After Rukia Kuchiki is taken back to the Soul Society to be executed, Orihime joins Ichigo with Uryū Ishida, Yasutora Sado and Yoruichi Shihōin, in an effort to save her.
 Upon arriving there, their group is split up, and Orihime wanders the city with Uryū.
 Later on, Orihime is captured by Makizō Aramaki, a Soul Reaper of the 11th division, but is later freed by captain Kenpachi Zaraki.
 After Rukia is saved by Ichigo, the group returns to the human world.